kailaskakde/kailaskakde/README.md

 ## 👨‍💻 About Me

-- 📊 Data Analyst with 2 years of experience in Data Analysis, SQL Reporting, and Dashboard Development
+- 📊 Data Analyst with of experience in Data Analysis, SQL Reporting, and Dashboard Development
 - 📈 Skilled in Power BI, SQL, Python, and Advanced Excel
 - ⚙️ Experience in ETL Processes, Data Cleaning, Data Transformation, and KPI Reporting
 - 📍 Pune, India